Caddo-LBJ National Grasslands

 The LBJ is comprised of more than 20,250 acres with one developed recreation area located at Black Creek Lake.
 The recreation area consists of seven picnic units, seven walk-in camp units, one improved boat ramp and an accessible fishing bridge.
 No drinking water is available.
 The lake is approximately 30 acres in size.
 The discharge of firearms and hunting is prohibited on and around the lake.

-The Cottonwood-Black Creek Hiking Trail is 4 miles long and connects the two lakes.
-It is rated moderately difficult.
 There are nearly 75 miles of multipurpose trails which run in the Cottonwood Lake vicinity.
+These trails are used by hikers, mountain bikers, and horseback riders.

 TADRA Point is a designated trailhead camping facility that is a primary access point for the 75 mile LBJ Multiuse Trail system.
 Restrooms and parking facilities are provided.

 Valley View Group Use Campground is available by reservation on weekends.
 Call the Caddo-LBJ district office at (940)-627-5475 for reservations.
-Weekend reservations are $150.00.
-This money is used to maintain the facility and improve the campground.
 Facilities include restrooms, parking spurs, fire rings, lantern posts and group pavilion.

 Other popular lakes include Clear Lake and Rhodes Lake.
 Clear Lake is approximately 20 acres in size and has a concrete boat ramp and a 50-foot wheelchair accessible fishing pier.
 Rhodes Lake is approximately 15 acres and has no facilities.